YuenSzeHong/com3102-web-project/README.md

 ### [Xata](https://xata.io/)

 The Online Database used
-**IF you want to see the content of our database, please ask us to get the permission in xata to our email.
+//**IF you want to see the content of our database, please ask us to get the permission in xata to our email.

 ## Getting Started